Mmodarre/AzureDataFactoryHOL/README.md

 | ----------- | ---------- | --------- | -------- | ---- | ----- | ------------ | ----------- | --- | ----------- |
 | CustomerKey | LoyaltyNum | Firstname | Lastname | City | State | EmailAddress | MemberSince | Dob | RecInsertDt |

-Note 1: The source is providing “name” field which is full name, but we need to separated to first name and last name
+Note 1: The source is providing “name” field, which is full name, but we need to separate first name and last name

 Note 2: We know some of the email addresses of customers are NOT the right format (<abc@xyz.com>) and we need to replace these with NULL